mheap/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 ## Connect Vonage API application to Firebase

 You connect Vonage backend push service with the Firebase application by making a POST request.
-You can to this request using Upload Tool or making a POST request directly.
+You can to this request using the Upload Tool or making a POST request directly.

 ### Using the Upload Tool